QQ-BANG/Intrusion-Detection-Final-Project/HOWTO.md

 1. **Run and Debug** sidebar (`Ctrl+Shift+D`).
 2. Pick **"Streamlit web UI"** from the dropdown.
 3. Hit F5.
+4. (Alternative, if the extensions don't work, just run this command in the terminal) streamlit run app/streamlit_app.py
 A browser tab will open at `http://localhost:8501` automatically.
 If you'd rather have the UI **inside** VS Code, hit `Ctrl+Shift+P`, run **"Simple Browser: Show"**, and paste `http://localhost:8501`.
 The